 Zackie PIA is an interactive installation that simulates a Personal Intelligent Assistant (PIA) for reporters.
 Zackie PIA assists journalists /reporters to write a report on their case by retrieving & analyzing all available data concerning the specific case.

-However, Zackie will have no particular intelligence.
-It will randomly and uncritically combine information (according to a custom algorithm) from a database populated from the newsfeed of various news sites, official reports, testimonies and opinions on social media.
-Thus, the report will be fake, often self-contradictory or even absurd.
-The work comments on the circulation of fake news, the uncritical reproduction of such news and the construction of dominant narratives by authorities and mainstream media.
+However, Zackie PIA does not have any particular intelligence.
+It randomly and uncritically combines information from online resources (news, official reports, opinions on social media, e.t.c.).
+Thus, the report is fake and often self-contradictory.
+The work reflects on the circulation of fake news, the uncritical reproduction of information and the construction of dominant narratives by authorities and mainstream media.

-Digital assistants and chatbots are often given feminine names (such as Eliza, Alexa, Nina, Silvia or Denise) and display feminine attributes thus reinforcing traditional and normative notions of gender and femininity.
-Following this custom, the AI assistant was named Zackie.
-This name was inspired in Zak Kostopoulos, an LGBTQ+ activist and artist performing as drag queen Zackie Oh.
+Moreover, the installation critically reflects on the fact that digital assistants and chatbots are often given feminine names (such as Eliza, Alexa, Nina, Silvia or Denise) and display feminine attributes thus reinforcing normative notions of gender and femininity.
+In order to criticize this trend, the AI assistant was given the name of a qeer person.
+The PIA was named after Zak Kostopoulos, an LGBTQ+ activist and qeer artist performing as drag queen Zackie Oh.